telerik/maui-docs/controls/templatedbutton/getting-started.md

 ## Define the Control

-**1.** When the your .NET MAUI application is set up, you are ready to add a TemplatedButton control to your page:
+**1.** When your .NET MAUI application is set up, you are ready to add a TemplatedButton control to your page:

 <snippet id='templatedbutton-gettingstarted-xaml' />
 <snippet id='templatedbutton-gettingstarted-csharp' />